eth-ait/GauSTAR/README.md

     ...
 ```

-### Other Tools
+### Utilities

 #### Image rendering

 Images are automatically rendered upon training completion.
-If you need to re-render them (e.g., to change the background color), you can run `render_seq.py` using the same command-line arguments as in training:
+If you need to re-render them (e.g., to change the background color), you can run `render_seq.py` with the same command-line arguments as in training:

 ```Shell
 python render_seq.py \